 - Once they are well-rinsed, put them in the broth.
 You don’t have to wait for it to boil.

 - Coarsely chop about 2″ of average-thickness ginger.
 Oh, and don’t peel it, just rinse it if you are worried about cleanliness of the skin.
 Add ginger to the broth.

 - Add soy sauce, clam juice, and salt to the broth.

 - Bring it all up to the boiling point, then turn it back down to a gentle simmer.
 On my stove that’s around 3-1/2, where 9 is Hi.

 - Simmer it gently for about 45 minutes, until the broth has a nice deep, rich brown colour to it.

 - Strain the broth into a container, and either prepare to store the oyster sauce, or rinse the saucepan and return the strained broth to the stove for the next two optional steps.

 - OPTIONAL: If you want to thicken it up like store-bought oyster sauce, which I used to do when I first started making my own but never bother with now, simply mix in some tapioca starch until you get it to the thickness you like.
 If you thicken it, then you can use quantities that are suggested by recipes.
 If you don’t thicken it, then you might need to add more to your recipe to get the same flavour.

-- OPTIONAL: If you want it to be slightly sweet like store-bought oyster sauce, something I never do and never miss, you can add a Tablespoon or two of a sweetener of your choice, such as cane sugar or brown sugar…darker sugars are better, in my opinion, as I now find white sugar leaves a bit of a bitter aftertaste.
+- OPTIONAL: If you want it to be slightly sweet like store-bought oyster sauce, something I never do and never miss, you can add a Tablespoon or two of a safe sweetener of your choice, such as cane sugar… (I now find white beet sugar leaves a bit of a bitter aftertaste, and never use it anymore).
 Honey might be nice, too, but I’ve never tried it.

 - Storage: I pour it out into 1/2 cup amounts and put them in the freezer to keep handy for use in recipes such as Tofu and Bok Choi.